College of Arts & Sciences

-Alumni can schedule a Social Media Review appointment, during which an OCP counselor will look over your accounts and help you determine how to revise them to ensure you are leaving viewers with a professional impression.
+Alumni can schedule a Social Media Review appointment for an OCP counselor to look over your profiles and make suggestions on how to make a professional impression online.

 One of the best ways to use social media professionally is through LinkedIn.
-USF Law has several LinkedIn groups for alumni to find and connect with others in their fields of interest.
+USF Law has several LinkedIn groups to help alumni to find and connect with others in their fields of interest.
 Close to 3,000 alumni and students are members of the USF School of Law LinkedIn group.
-This is a great pool of potential career connections, sources of and recipients for referral business, experts, and so on!
+This is a great pool of potential career connections, business referrals, and experts.

 Here are a few resources to get you started:

 USF has an incredibly dedicated alumni community.
 USF alumni want to help students launch their careers, but also are eager to connect with and support fellow alumni.
 OCP counselors are available to meet with you to identify alumni working in your area of interest.

 Networking Receptions and Alumni Events: Our supportive alumni regularly host and attend networking receptions, and USF hosts receptions for alumni in regions around the country, offering you the chance to create professional relationships with attorneys wherever you practice or would like to practice.